 The original seven classic costumes (included on the game disc) could originally only be unlocked through special one-use codes that were included with pre-order copies of the game from certain stores, special editions of the game, and Blu-ray copies of the two Mortal Kombat movies.
 These costumes were later released as a bundle titled "Klassic Skins Pack #1" for $4.99 on the PlayStation Store, and 400 Microsoft Points on the Xbox Live Marketplace.

 Additional classic costumes were later released for free as part of DLC Character Compatibility Packs, as well as being included with the downloadable characters themselves.
-Mortal Kombat: Komplete Edition, released almost a year later, includes all costumes (including the Klassic Skins Pack) in-disc.
-The PlayStation Vita version also includes all costumes, as well as additional bonus costumes.
+Mortal Kombat Komplete Edition and the PlayStation Vita version includes all released costumes (including the Klassic Skins Pack) in-disc (with the VITA version also adding additional exclusive bonus costumes).

 Some of these characters have fatalities that mimic their classic fatalities from the first two Mortal Kombat games.
 Although these fatalities can only be accessed if the player has downloaded the corresponding classic costume, they can be performed without wearing the specific classic costume.